ziadoz/awesome-php/README.md

 * [Snappy](https://github.com/KnpLabs/snappy) - A PDF and image generation library.
 * [WKHTMLToPDF](https://github.com/antialize/wkhtmltopdf) - A tool to convert HTML to PDF.

-## ORM and Datamapping
+## Database
-*Libraries that implement object-relational mapping or datamapping techniques.*
+*Libraries for interacting with databases using object-relational mapping (ORM) or datamapping techniques.*

 * [Doctrine](http://www.doctrine-project.org/) - A comprehensive DBAL and ORM.
 * [Doctrine Extensions](https://github.com/l3pp4rd/DoctrineExtensions) - A collection of Doctrine behavioural extensions.